 If you are unsure about a partner’s sexual health status, try to prevent the exchange of bodily fluids like vaginal fluids and blood.
-These are the main cause of transferring of infections and diseases.
+These are the main way to transfer infections and diseases.

 To avoid contact, you can use dental dams during anal play and oral sex.
-Make sure you don't share sex toys or at least wash them before and after sharing.
+Also, please make sure you don't share sex toys or at least wash them before and after sharing.

 Well, this one is more of a basic hygiene pointer.
 It’s important to have your fingernails trimmed so you don’t hurt your partner while fingering.
 Long nails can cause injury to the delicate walls of the vagina and increase the risk of infections.